 |

-For backward compatibility, both file variants are now stored in
+compatibility, both file variants are now kept in the RTFC installation

-own digital signature, the new templates must now be signed.
+the new templates now need to be signed.

 |